-We offer separate installers for M1/M2/M3/M4 Macs and Macs with Intel processors, so it's important to download the correct one.
+We offer separate installers for M-series Macs and Macs with Intel processors, so it's important to download the correct one.

 If you encounter an error "You can't open the application Radiant Photo because this application is not supported on this Mac" when opening Radiant Photo or "Could not complete the Radiant Photo command because the file was not found" when invoking it as a plugin, it may be because you downloaded the wrong installer for your processor type.
 It usually appears when a user on an Intel Mac installs the version for M-chip.